HOW DO I MAKE A COMPLAINT

 We do not charge any lettings or administration fees.
 However, to reserve a property after a viewing, we ask for a Holding Deposit of £50.00 per person per property.
-This is offset against the deposit.
+This is offset against the deposit, therefore not a fee.
 Its purpose is to take a property off the market and ensure that tenants are committed to the property.

 CAN I RENT A PROPERTY AT ANY POINT IN THE YEAR?

-Our main letting season is January/ February.
-However, we normally have properties available throughout the year and you are welcome to approach us, view and move in to properties at any point during the year.
+Our main letting season is January/February.
+However, we normally have properties available throughout the year and you are welcome to approach us, view and move in to properties at any point during the year if available.

 WHAT HAPPENS IF I WISH TO MOVE OUT OF A PROPERTY?